abhishekkumar2718/GSoC20/README.md

 [Link to mailing list discussion](https://lore.kernel.org/git/pull.676.v2.git.1596941624.gitgitgadget@gmail.com/T/#meefa4ee2a1cfab06fe760e1a9e596a2dc8acdef8)

-## Performance of Metadata, Generation Data
+### Performance of Metadata, Generation Data

 As old versions of Git can `die()` when they encounter a commit graph with different graph version, our implementation of generation number v2 has to be backwards compatible.
+I wrote up an investigatory report comparing different possible approaches, following [Generation Number v2], a similar report by Dr. Stolee.

 The following approaches were implemented: